mddazure/entra-gsa-lab/README.md

 ![images](/images/add_gsaadmin_to_ssh.png)

-Log on to the client device as your admin user.
-Open a command prompt and ssh to a one of the vm's as the *local* administrator: adminUsername = `AzureAdmin` adminPassword = `GSA-demo2024`
+Open a command prompt and ssh to a one of the vm's as the *local* administrator (not the gsaadmin Entra ID user): adminUsername = `AzureAdmin` adminPassword = `GSA-demo2024`